-One great example?
-Snap Inc, parent company of Snapchat, who used data and analytics to keep a close eye on diversity at their organization, then set ambitious goals that will have a true, profound impact on diversity among their people.
+An example of how data analytics leads to better DEI outcomes is Snap Inc, parent company of Snapchat.
+Snap used data and analytics to keep a close eye on diversity at their organization.
+The organization then set ambitious goals for a profound impact on diversity among their people.

 “We have really lofty hiring goals,” explained Kami Tilmann, Head of Data Science and People Analytics at Snap.
 “We understand that we have a long ramp ahead of us, so it’s important that we weave DEI into everything we do.”

 Forward-thinking organizations like Snap understand that to create more diverse teams, you need to hire more diverse candidates.
 That puts Talent Acquisition (TA) teams and their processes at the forefront of the battle for ethnic and gender parity.

 Implicit bias inevitably creeps in during the hiring process when we rely on intuition or assumptions.
 This is true in many other workplace scenarios as well.
 And of course, without elements in place to keep and promote diversity, even hiring sufficient numbers of diverse candidates simply creates a revolving door of talent.
 There’s no real change until organizations act based on research and data.

 But there is hope.
 Talent acquisition teams can use Visier to better understand diversity in their applicant funnel, identify the root causes behind them, and involve the rest of their colleagues in taking corrective action.
 This strategy for recruiting talent with diversity, equity, and inclusion in mind falls into three steps: Ask, Align, Act.

 Ask: Investigate the current state of DEI in your talent pipeline

 The first move is to assess all of your data so you can see the full picture and get a better sense of where your organization is meeting or falling short of your goals.
 Rely on data, not hunches—your TA funnel’s strengths and weaknesses when it comes to diversity are likely not where you expect.